VinayakJha-1/Economic_Impact_Analysis/README.md

 <h3>Reference Calculations:</h3>
 <ul>
   <li>
-    Total value of Digital Transaction Per Hour in affected States in 2020 = Sum of Value of Transaction per Hour (Rs) in 2020 of each state = 77 Cr
+    Total value of Digital Transaction Per Hour in affected States in 2020 = <br> Sum of Value of Transaction per Hour (Rs) in 2020 of each state = 77 Cr
   </li>
   <li>
     Total Revenue Loss to Digital Commerce in affected states due to Internet Shutdown in 2020 =<br>